 Contested Divorce 101: What You Need To Know About New Mexico Divorce

 The decision to get a divorce is never easy.
 Aside from the personal and emotional fallout from ending your relationship, couples have to deal with the actual logistics of splitting their lives and ending their marriage.
-In New Mexico, this can generally be done in two ways: Uncontested and Contested Divorce.
+In New Mexico, this can generally be done in two ways: Uncontested Divorce and Contested Divorce.
 Despite what the names might suggest, the two types of divorce have less to do with your desire to have an easy divorce and more to do with the circumstances of your marriage.

 Uncontested vs. Contested Divorce, Which is Right For You?

-While contested divorce may sound much more ominous than an uncontested divorce, in reality, contested divorce is the most common type of divorce and is what people usually think of when they think about divorce.
+While contested divorce may sound much more ominous than an uncontested divorce, in reality, a contested divorce is the most common type of divorce and is what people usually think of when they think about divorce.
 An uncontested divorce is an option when both parties agree on absolutely EVERYTHING regarding dividing property, assets, debts, child custody, child support, and spousal support.
 Couples must factor in complex issues that need to be addressed, like identifying and dividing community property and community debt (including retirement accounts and retirement benefits), disposition of the marital residence, spousal support/alimony, custody/timesharing of minor children, relocation, child support and any other particular issues unique to your family and circumstances.
 As you might imagine, few divorcing couples can come to such a broad agreement by themselves.
-That’s why most divorced are contested.
+That’s why most divorces are contested.
 This means that the parties are not in full agreement as to the terms of the divorce and the issues in contention need to be either litigated or negotiated.

 Generally speaking, an uncontested divorce is best for couples who have not been married for a long time, have minimal assets and debts together, who have no kids and are in a position to communicate.
 While you can still have an uncontested divorce even if you have kids and assets together, but you would need to be in full agreement on everything that entails.
 On the other hand, If you have been married for a longer amount of time (usually 4 years or more), and have children assets, debts, retirement accounts, and property together, you will probably need to have a contested divorce so all aspects get addressed and your assets and liabilities are divided equally.
-A contested divorce is also a great tool for getting a full and honest accounting of each party’s income, assets and debts through a process of discovery.
+A contested divorce is also a great tool for getting a full and honest accounting of each party’s income, assets, and debts through a process of discovery.

 How Does A Contested Divorce Work?